Frequently asked questions about the CYC X1 PRO mid-drive motor system and our services.

 The bottom bracket diameter can be measured according to the image below.
 Here are the typical measures of the BSA bottom bracket:

 The typical widths of the BSA threaded BB are 68mm (road bikes), 73mm (mountain bikes), 83mm, 100mm and 120mm.
-The 68mm to 83mm BB option will fit all the diameters inbetween.
+The 68mm to 83mm BB option will fit all the diameters in between with additional spacers included in the kit.

 2. Press-fit bottom brackets